techdivision/import-cli-simple/tests/acceptance/README.md

 container for further testing runs.
 To test, if your Docker container is running, open a browser and enter `https://mage-ce-233.test/` or `https://mage-ce-233.test/admin`, if you want to enter the admin area.
 The credentials are `admin` and `admin123` as password.

-## Step 2: Prepare Docker container
+## Step 2: Prepare Magento Docker container

 When the Docker container is running, you've to prepare the container to allow external access by the behat testsuite.
 Therfore open the CLI and invoke the Robo taskrunner with